Harold Ramirez Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff last season ranked 23rd in MLB.
+- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.

-- Kuhl starts for the first time this season for the Nationals.

-- In his last appearance on Saturday, Oct.
-1, the 30-year-old righty, started and went 3 1/3 innings against the Los Angeles Dodgers.
+- In his last appearance on Thursday, the lefty tossed three innings against the Atlanta Braves, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.